The President's Title VI Nondiscrimination Statement:

 How can I file a Title VI discrimination complaint?

 Each agency that receives or provides Federal financial assistance is responsible for investigating complaints of discrimination on the basis of race, color, or national origin in the use of its funds.
-If you believe that you or others protected by Title VI have been discriminated against, you should file a complaint with the Office of Institutional Equity.
+If you believe that you or others protected by Title VI have been discriminated against, you should file a complaint with the Office for Inclusion and Equity.

 UT Austin has a complaint procedure and the Title VI Coordinator is responsible for investigating all Title VI complaints.
-If you or someone you know believes he/she has been discriminated against, please contact email@example.com.
-The complaint procedures for the University of Texas at Austin are as follows: Title VI complaints must be filed with the Office of Institutional Equity within 180 days of the alleged discriminatory act.
+Any individuals who believe they have been discriminated against should contact firstname.lastname@example.org.
+The complaint procedures for the University of Texas at Austin are as follows: Title VI complaints must be filed with the Office for Inclusion and Equity within 180 days of the alleged discriminatory act.
 A written complaint should include:

 - Your name, address, telephone number, and signature.